timescale/docs/timescale-forge/vpc-peering.md

 information, click `Add peering connection` to begin the peering process.

 This process is asynchronous, and results in a peering connection sent to your AWS account for you to accept.
-This is an important safety mechanism, never accept a peering connection from an unknown account.
+This is an important safety mechanism — never accept a peering connection from an unknown account.
 All Timescale Forge peering connections are sent from the AWS account `142548018081`.